anukulKun/Zen-AI/README.md

-# Zen AI — Empowering Mental Resilience for the AI-Powered Entrepreneur
+# Zen AI — Empowering Mental Resilience for Entrepreneurs

 > Protecting minds, empowering futures.
 > An empathetic, privacy-first AI mental health companion built for founders, creators, and professionals navigating the pressures of entrepreneurship.